nicksstapleton/blog/_posts/2020-12-31-Why You Should Buy Logos 9.md

 ![Reading Plan](/assets/images/img_0521.PNG)

-> Did you notice Dark Mode?
-So nice. 🖤

 When it comes to writing a sermon or preparing a Bible study, I can go to any coffee shop armed with just my iPad and have all my commentaries, dictionaries, and other Biblical resources available at my fingertips.

 Pretty awesome if you ask me.